cobilab/magnet/README.md

 ## CITE
-Please cite the followings, if you use Magnet:
+Please cite the followings, if you use MAGNET:
 * D. Pratas, M. Hosseini and A.J.
-Pinho, "Magnet: an ultra-fast and high-sensitive tool to separate exogenous of endogenous DNA,"
+Pinho, "MAGNET: an ultra-fast and high-sensitive tool to separate exogenous of endogenous DNA,"
 *?*, 2019.